plotly/plotly.github.io/_posts/fundamentals/2017-03-14-filter-data.md

 steps:
  - title: Introduction
    sub-steps:
-    - copy: "Understanding how to apply filters to data in Plotly 2.0 can be divided in three categories: (1) categorical data, (2) continuous data, and (3) dates.
+    - copy: "Understanding how to apply filters to data in Chart Studio can be divided in three categories: (1) categorical data, (2) continuous data, and (3) dates.
 As a consequences, we will look at these individually and in the order previously specified.
-It is also important to note, that in Plotly 2.0 you can apply single or multiple filters to each plot."
+It is also important to note, that in Chart Studio you can apply single or multiple filters to each plot."
     - copy: "Keeping that in mind, we will explore the meteorite dataset and by applying filters we will attempt to answer the question: 'Where has the largest concentraction of ordinary meteorites greater than 10,000 grams fallen in the 21st century?'"

  - title: Try an Example